Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

 ### Segmenting the data using App price

-### Findings:
+## Findings:
 + The apps are categorized based on the following conditions:
      + Price < 5: Cheap
      + Price between 5 and 20: Reasonable
      + Price > 20: Expensive
-+ Out of the 733 apps, 596 are considered cheap, 121 are categorized as reasonable, and 16 are classified as expensive.
++ Out of the 733 apps, 596 are considered cheap, 121 are categorized as reasonable, and 16 are classified as expensive

 ```python